shamshasan0/CPU-Simulator/README.md

 * .NET

 ## About
 For my CS3502 Operating Systems class, there are two phases.

-For phase 1, I have tested 2 different algorithms, Round Robin and FCFS, to compare performance of speed for average CPU Waiting and Arrival Times.
+For Phase 1, I have tested 2 different algorithms, Round Robin and FCFS, to compare performance of speed for average CPU Waiting and Arrival Times.
 Using Python, I wrote scripts for each algorithm to have a look at performance and trade-offs with different sets of data.
 I connected these scripts to the Program.cs file that the .NET framework generates for execution, and ran the program.

 For Phase 2, I implemented a deadlock fix using a resource allocation graph for both algorithms.
 This logic is inside resource_allocation_graph.py, with both python scripts of the algorithms utilizing it.